ibanez-comvex/digima-design-system/docs/components/tables.md

 - N/A (rare) Use when the content to be displayed is not relevant to that row of data.
 If content is not applicable consider whether these objects belong in the same table.

 {% include images.html caption="Example of a table containing Em dash to signify empty states" name="anatomy-tables-row-empty-state" %}

 ---

+#### Loading State

+When a user visit a page containing a table, placeholder content should be displayed instead of empty tables until content is loaded.

+{% include images.html caption="Table showing placeholder content" name="anatomy-tables-row-placeholder" %}

+---